 Following an accident at work, it is critical to report the accident to your employer as soon as possible.
-The time limits vary from state to state, but your claim will be denied if you do not report the accident to your employer within the required time period.
-Even if you do not think you are injured, you should report workplace accidents to your employer.
+The time limits vary from state to state, but your claim will be denied if you don't report the accident to your employer within the required time period.
+Even if you don't think you're injured, you should report workplace accidents to your employer.
 Sometimes injuries don't become noticeable until after the incident.
-Report an accident as soon as possible and report injuries as soon as you become aware of them, whether it is at the same time as the accident, or later.
+Report an accident as soon as possible and report injuries as soon as you become aware of them, whether it is at the same time as the accident or later.

-Part of the purpose of the workers compensation system is to provide benefits to injured workers without the need to prove who was at fault for the accident.
+Part of the purpose of the workers' compensation system is to provide benefits to injured workers without the need to prove who was at fault for the accident.
 However, there are some instances when a worker won't receive benefits.
-For example a worker won't receive benefits for self-inflicted injuries or for injuries that occur when the employee is under the influence of alcohol or illegal drugs.
+For instance, a worker won't receive benefits for self-inflicted injuries, those that result from fighting or horseplay, or for injuries that occur when the employee is under the influence of alcohol or illegal drugs.

-For more on liability issues in a workers compensation case, see Injury Liability for Workplace Accidents.
+For more on liability issues in a workers' compensation case, read Injury Liability for Workplace Accidents.

-This depends on the type and extent of your injury and varies state by state.
-If your injury prevents you from working for more than a minimum number of days, you will receive temporary disability benefits, which are typically 2/3 of your regular wages.
-The cost of your medical treatment should be paid for as long as necessary.
-You may also receive vocational rehabilitation if needed to help you get back to your job or to train you for a new job.
+Workers' compensation also covers the cost of your medical treatment for as long as necessary.
+You might also receive vocational rehabilitation if needed to help you get back to your job or to train you for a new job.

-If you are able to perform the same type of work after you recover from your injuries, your employer must give you the next position that becomes available, but they don't have to fire the person who replaced you in order to give you your job back.
-If you are able to work in some other type of job that your employer has available, they should place you in that job.
+If you're able to perform the same type of work after you recover from your injuries, your employer must give you the next position that becomes available, but they don't have to fire the person who replaced you in order to give you your job back.
+If you're able to work in some other type of job that your employer has available, they should place you in that position.

-Depending on the extent of your injuries or illness, you may decide that you want or need an attorney to help you with your workers' compensation claim.
+Depending on the severity of your injury or illness, you might decide that you want an attorney to help you with your workers' compensation claim.
 The greater your injuries, the more you have at stake in the workers' compensation process.
-If you have been severely injured and/ or think that you will be disabled long-term or permanently, you may want the help of an attorney with experience handling workers' compensation claims to make sure you get all of the benefits to which you are entitled.
+If you have been severely injured or think that you'll be disabled for a long time, you should hire an attorney with experience handling workers' compensation claims to make sure you get all of the benefits to which you are entitled.